 Getting Your Calgary Home Renovation Ready- Everything You Need To Know

-Whether you’re looking to boost your property value or you were inspired by HGTV, home renovation is exciting—and terrifying.
+Whether you’re looking to boost your property value or HGTV inspired you, home renovation is exciting—and terrifying.
 Permits, inspections, contractors, oh my!

 Step 1: Visualize.

-While the visualization portion of a project is something many begin on their own, having the input of a professional at this phase can be really helpful (as it allows you to know when your dreams are not possible because of the structural, budget or zoning restrictions).
+While the visualization portion of a project is something, many begin on their own.
+Having the input of a professional at this phase can be helpful (as it allows you to know when your dreams are not possible because of the structural, budget or zoning restrictions).

 Step 2: Homework.

-Before you do any building, you have to look into what’s actually legally allowed on your property.
+Before you do any building, you have to look into what’s legally allowed on your property.
 Hiring a professional contractor will save you the headache of digging through miles of bureaucracy.
-Alliance, for example, is certified by several governing bodies, including the Calgary Region of the Canadian Home Builders’ Association.
+Alliance Renovations, for example, is certified by several governing bodies, including the Calgary Region of the Canadian Home Builders’ Association.
 They will help you through all of this.
 As they say, measure twice, cut once.
-Or even better— measure twice, then hire someone else to measure a third time and cut for you.
+Or even better— measure twice, then hire someone else to measure a third time and trim for you.

-However, if your DIY spirit is strong, you need to look into several things.
+However, if your DIY spirit is active, you need to look into several things.
 First, you need to determine if your project will affect the structure or layout of the building or if it’s all cosmetic (non-structural) upgrades.
-If you plan on renting, you will need to know the extra rules for creating a secondary or revenue suite in your home.
-In addition, exterior elements require following separate guidelines.
-You may have restrictive covenants, or clauses that limit what can and cannot be done, in your land title.
-This is the most confusing part of the process, but the Calgary Permit Office is actually pretty helpful in these circumstances.
+If you plan on renting, you will need to know the additional rules for creating a secondary or revenue suite in your home.
+Also, exterior elements require separate guidelines.
+You may have restrictive covenants or clauses that limit what can and cannot be done, in your land title.
+It is the most confusing part of the process, but the Calgary Permit Office is pretty helpful in these circumstances.